Lutheranism: Divine Office

+The Divine Office is prayed in the Evangelical-Lutheran Churches, especially by priests (pastors), monks and nuns, as well as those belonging to various religious orders.
+A common breviary used in Evangelical-Lutheranism is The Brotherhood Prayer Book, which includes seven canonical hours prayed at fixed prayer times.

 Conversion

 In Lutheranism, conversion or regeneration in the strict sense of the term is the work of divine grace and power by which man, born of the flesh, and void of all power to think, to will, or to do any good thing, and dead in sin is, through the gospel and holy baptism, taken from a state of sin and spiritual death under God's wrath into a state of spiritual life of faith and grace, rendered able to will and to do what is spiritually good and, especially, made to trust in the benefits of the redemption which is in Christ Jesus.

 During conversion, one is moved from impenitence to repentance.
 The Augsburg Confession divides repentance into two parts: "One is contrition, that is, terrors smiting the conscience through the knowledge of sin; the other is faith, which is born of the Gospel, or of absolution, and believes that for Christ's sake, sins are forgiven, comforts the conscience, and delivers it from terrors."